jimfinnis/jcf12/content/project/blodwen/index.md

 tags: ["robot"]
 ---

-This isn't really a "spare time" project, but nor is it research.
 Blodwen was built during my industrial year.
 It's a small Mars rover, with a wheel model similar to that which is being used in the ExoMars rover.